Community Partnership Program

 • Friends of Gateway Green will work with Friends of Trees and Portland Opportunities Industrialization Center, Inc. to involve youth of color in natural area enhancement cohorts at Gateway Green.
 Partnerships will provide environmental stewardship capacity, provide pathways to green career opportunities, showcase multi-organizational partnership, and improve the ecological health of Gateway Green.

-• People of Color Outdoors will expand their Guardians education program by serving more families than before, at a City Park Community Center.
-BIPOC students and a parent will engage together to learn about the environment and wildlife through daily lessons, an outdoor visit to explore Smith and Bybee Lakes Wetlands Natural Area, learning activities, and guest speakers during the summer, winter break and spring break.
+• People of Color Outdoors will expand their Guardians education program by serving more families than before, at Columbia Cottage in Columbia Park.
+BIPOC students and a parent will engage together to learn about the environment and wildlife through daily lessons, visits to natural areas in Portland, learning activities, and guest speakers during the summer, winter break and spring break.

 • ROSE Community Development will facilitate summer internships as part of the Lents Youth Initiative, through the Youth Empowerment Series, to involve BIPOC and low-income youth and introduce environmental field careers.
 Youth will be exposed to topics of environmental justice, social justice, leadership skills and get to build community with other youth participants and will apply to paid summer internships with partner organizations.